MohawkTSDB/mohawk/README.md

 To install, get the source code, or do ``go install github.com/yaacov/mohawk`` if using go.
 To run, users will need the ``server.key`` and ``server.pem`` files.

-### Mock Certifications
+## Mock Certifications

-The server use mock sertification to serve ``https`` requests.
+The server use mock certification to serve ``https`` requests.
+Users can use mock self signed credentials files for this.

-This bash commands will create mock credentials:
+To create a self signed credentials use this bash commands:
 ```
 openssl ecparam -genkey -name secp384r1 -out server.key
 openssl req -new -x509 -sha256 -key server.key -out server.pem -days 3650